riletan/giga-z370n-wifi-opencore/README.md

-# Hackintosh Gigabye Z370N - Wifi
+# Hackintosh Gigabyte Z370N - Wifi
 A hackintosh and mini itx build by me

 Tested with lastest macos version (11.2.3)